techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=207
 (65)
 Which of the following are true?
 (Choose two.)

-a.
-Primitives are passed by reference.
+A. Primitives are passed by reference.

-b.
-Primitives are passed by value.
+B. Primitives are passed by value.

-c.
-References are passed by reference.
+C. References are passed by reference.

-d.
-References are passed by value.
+D. References are passed by value.

-Answer: BD
+ANSWER: BD
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: